WeWork is one of the first and largest coworking and virtual office spaces with over 849 locations in 123 cities and 23 countries around the world.

 Event venue.
 If you need to host an event, WeWork offers its spaces for any public or private gatherings, whether it be a birthday, a workshop, a CLE, or speech.

 Pricing for monthly rentals, hot desks, private offices, offices suites, and meeting rooms depends on your location.
 Visit WeWork’s site and select a location to view pricing.
-You should expect to pay a daily rental fee of about $50/day for most of its locations.

 All WeWork locations provide WiFi and/or Ethernet connections (if you choose), common areas, lockable filing cabinets, copiers, scanners, printers, free refreshments, onsite staff, and private phone booths for when you need extra privacy.
 Other amenities vary depending on location.